-the (f + 100)-th frames at every 2 frames (606 images,101 frames) are used to estimate depth data of the f-th frame.
+In the stage (B), depths of all the interest points detected in the stage (A) are estimated using the TNIP score function.
+In this stage, interest points in the (f - 100)-th to the (f + 100)-th frames at every 2 frames (606 images,101 frames) are used to estimate depth data of the f-th frame.
 The size of window W was set as 3×3 pixels according to the result of the computer simulation described in the previous section.
 The searching range to find a maximum TNIP in this stage is 1,000mm (near) to 80,000mm (far).

 In the stage (C), low confidence depths are eliminated.
-The threshold of C_p defined in Eq.
+The threshold for C_p defined in Eq.
 (8) was set as 0.5 in this experiment.
-Figure 11 shows the results of depth estimation for the images in Figure 9.
+Figure 12 shows the results of depth estimation for the images in Figure 10.
 In this figure, depth values are corded in intensity.
-Figure 12 indicates TNIP values of randomly selected six interest points in Figure 11.
-We can confirm from Figure 12 that each TNIP plot has a single apparent peak at a certain depth value and there are no other comparable peaks.
-This means depth estimation can be easily achieved for these interest points.
+Figure 13 indicates TNIP values of randomly selected six interest points in Figure 12.
+We can confirm from Figure 13 that each TNIP plot has a single apparent peak at a certain depth value and there are no other comparable peaks.
+This clearly shows that depth estimation can be easily achieved for these interest points.

 Finally, omni-directional dense depth maps are generated in the stage (D).
-Figure 13 shows a panoramic image that is generated from six input images shown in Figure 9.
-Figure 14 shows corresponding dense depth map.
-By comparing these figures, we can confirm that dense depth map is correctly computed for most parts of the input image.
+Figure 14 shows a panoramic image that is generated from six input images shown in Figure 10.
+Figure 15 shows the corresponding dense depth map.
+By comparing these figures, we can confirm that a dense depth map is correctly computed for most parts of the input image.
 However, some incorrect depths are also observed around the boundaries between the buildings and the sky.
 These incorrect results are caused by depth interpolation over different objects.
 To improve the result, region information in input images should be considered in the triangulation stage (D).